narulapinaki-svg/prediction-bot/README.md

 ```
 .
 ├── bot.py
-├── README.md
-└── requirements.txt
+└── README.md
 ```

 ## Objective

 This project was developed as part of **Week 3 – Information Economies & Security**.

-The goal was to build a Python bot capable of querying the resolution state of an active prediction market contract and understanding the role of oracles and prediction markets in blockchain ecosystems.
+The objective was to build a Python bot capable of querying blockchain data and using an oracle to determine the resolution state of a prediction market scenario, demonstrating the role of prediction markets and decentralized oracles in blockchain ecosystems.

 ## Author

-Pinaki Narula
+**Pinaki Narula**